Fady-Esam/finance-app/README.md

   - 🕒 Specific date or custom time range
 - 📊 Interactive charts (Bar, Pie, Line) for visual analytics
 - 🗂️ Add categorize transactions (e.g., Food, Rent, Salary) and View them
-- ⚙️ Settings screen enables editing and adding user name
+- ⚙️ Settings screen allows users to manage and customize their preferences with options
 - 📝 Edit and delete any transaction or category
 - 🧭 Navigate with ease through clean tabbed UI
 - 🌐 Multi-language support (English / Arabic)